intuit/TreeifyTask/README.md

 Dotnet component that helps you to manage `async` tasks in a custom hierarchical fashion.

-This really helps in situations where we need to manage task execution in a tree like structure.
+This helps in situations where you need to manage task execution in a tree like structure.
 For example, a parent task depends on multiple child tasks to be completed in a sequence or parallel mode.
 Also, along with the execution, parent task needs to show the average progress information of the  overall operation.

 With this component, `ITaskNode` lets you to Create a task, set up a custom asynchronous function `Func<IProgressReporter, CancellationToken, Task>` for it.
 It allows to create one or more child tasks and get overall progress.